Cambridgeshire: Sports

 Various forms of football have been popular in Cambridgeshire since medieval times at least.
-In 1579 one match played at Chesterton between townspeople and University of Cambridge students ended in a violent brawl that led the Vice-Chancellor to issue a decree forbidding them to play "footeball” outside of college grounds.
-During the nineteenth century, several formulations of the laws of football, known as the Cambridge rules, were created by students at the University.
+In 1579 one match played at Chesterton between townspeople and University of Cambridge students ended in a violent brawl that led the Vice-Chancellor to issue a decree forbidding them to play "footeball" outside of college grounds.
+During the nineteenth century, several formulations of the laws of football, known as the Cambridge rules, were created by students at the university.
 One of these codes, dating from 1863, had a significant influence on the creation of the original laws of the Football Association.

 Cambridgeshire is also the birthplace of bandy, now an IOC accepted sport.
 According to documents from 1813, Bury Fen Bandy Club was undefeated for 100 years.
 A member of the club, Charles Goodman Tebbutt, wrote down the first official rules in 1882.
 Tebbutt was instrumental in spreading the sport to many countries.
 Great Britain Bandy Association is based in Cambridgeshire.

 Fen skating is a traditional form of skating in the Fenland.
 The National Ice Skating Association was set up in Cambridge in 1879, they took the top Fen skaters to the world speedskating championships where James Smart (skater) became world champion.

 On 6–7 June 2015, the inaugural Tour of Cambridgeshire cycle race took place on closed roads across the county.
 The event was an official UCI qualification event, and consisted of a Time Trial on the 6th, and a Gran Fondo event on the 7th.
 The Gran Fondo event was open to the public, and over 6000 riders took part in the 128 km race.

 The River Cam is the main river flowing through Cambridge, parts of the River Nene and River Great Ouse lie within the county.
 In 2021 the latter was used as the course for The Boat Race.
 The River Cam serves as the course for the university Lent Bumps and May Bumps and the non-college rowing organised by Cambridgeshire Rowing Association.

 There is only one racecourse in Cambridgeshire, located at Huntingdon.

 Contemporary art

 Cambridge is home to the Kettle's Yard gallery and the artist-run Aid and Abet project space.
 Nine miles west of Cambridge next to the village of Bourn is Wysing Arts Centre.

+Wisbech has been home to the Wisbech Gallery, South Brink since 2023.

 Cambridge Open Studios is the region's large arts organisation with over 500 members.
 Every year, more than 370 artists open their doors to visitors during four weekends in July.